 The Snapdragon 865 is Qualcomm’s latest flagship mobile chipset.
-Qualcomm’s Snapdragon 800-series inevitably end up powering the vast majority of each year’s premium smartphones and 2020 won’t be any different.
-If you’re planning to pick up a high-end Samsung, OnePlus, or Google smartphone next year, it’s probably going to be powered by the Qualcomm Snapdragon 865.
+Qualcomm’s Snapdragon 800-series inevitably end up powering the vast majority of each year’s premium smartphones and 2020 is no different.
+If you’re planning to pick up a high-end smartphone, it’s probably going to be powered by the Qualcomm Snapdragon 865.

-The chipset is already promising fairly familiar improvements.
-Qualcomm is promising best-in-class performance across all the key areas, including sustained CPU performance, GPU performance boosts, and bleeding edge gaming features, as well as cutting edge AI and 5G performance.
+The chipset is promises familiar improvements.
+Qualcomm touts best-in-class performance across all the key areas, including sustained CPU, GPU boosts, and amazing gaming features, as well as cutting edge AI and 5G performance.

 But there’s much more to the Snapdragon 865 than the latest buzzwords.
-Here’s what Qualcomm’s next-generation chip means for 2020 smartphones.
+Here’s what Qualcomm’s Snapdragon 865 chip means for 2020 smartphones.

-Headlines for most of Qualcomm’s Tech Summit announcements feature 5G in some shape or form, and the Snapdragon 865 is no different.
-While the chip doesn’t benefit from an integrated modem, Qualcomm is definitely billing the 865 as a 5G-first platform for next year’s smartphones via pairing it with the Snapdragon X55 4G/5G modem.
+Headlines for most of Qualcomm’s Tech Summit announcements featured 5G in some shape or form, and the Snapdragon 865 is no different.
+While the chip doesn’t benefit from an integrated modem, Qualcomm definitely billed the 865 as a 5G-first platform for this year’s smartphones via pairing it with the Snapdragon X55 4G/5G modem.

 We'll certainly see a lot more 5G phones in 2020.

-That being said, with the Snapdragon 765 offering 5G at more affordable price points, there’s definitely going to be pressure on flagship phones to future-proof themselves with 5G capabilities.
-Personally, I think a wider range of flagships will support sub-6GHz 5G for global networks this year.
+That being said, with the Snapdragon 765 offering 5G at more affordable price points, there’s definitely pressure on flagship phones to future-proof themselves with 5G capabilities.
+I believe a wider range of flagships will support sub-6GHz 5G for global networks this year.
 Meanwhile, mmWave 5G will remain a niche feature targeted at specific markets.
 Qualcomm is aiming to simplify the development of different 5G models and scaling across price points with its 5G modular platforms.

 5G will certainly be more common in 2020, but the market could also become a lot more confusing as well with sub-6 and mmWave handsets.